Bangkit-Beauskin/cloud-computing-backend/README.md

 BeauSkin is an AI-powered skin analysis service that provides automated assessment of skin conditions, acne detection, and skin type classification using machine learning models.

-This repository is contain all api access in the application except api contain model.
+This repository is contain all api access in the beauskin application except contain model API.

 ## Setup Instructions